brandur/org/fragments/spectre.md

   exception of the explanation of the Nine Eyes surveillance system itself).
   Like many other modern movies, they should have just left computers out if it.
-* Scenes in Q-branch are a little too cute, especially with the culmination of the theft of the DB10.
+* Scenes in Q-branch are too cute, especially with the culmination of the theft of the DB10.
 * Despite the long runtime, no time was slotted in for the "play" that's spoken so loudly throughout the Bond series.
 The action is fun, but the lifestyle aspect of the movies is one of the things that makes Bond what it is.
-* Andrew Scott's casting as C. He doesn't fit into the movie, and there's a reasonable chance that his inclusion was purely pandering to the masses of _Sherlock_ fans (a series where he plays Moriarty).
+* Andrew Scott's casting as C. He doesn't fit into the movie, and there's a reasonable chance that his inclusion was purely pandering to the masses of _Sherlock_ fans (for the unitiated, a series where he plays Moriarty).

 But at least the new Seamaster 300 was nice.
 It's not clear right now whether this will be the last movie that Craig stars in, but whether it is or not, I'll